alanscalone/llm-behavior-analysis/README.md

 human interaction.

-What followed was three months of intensive daily experimentation across Claude, Gemini, ChatGPT, and Grok, using a methodology Scalone developed called the Vanderbilt
+What followed was three months of intensive daily experimentation across Claude, Gemini, ChatGPT, and Grok.
+While the standard approach to testing LLMs relies on sterile benchmark datasets and predictable prompt-injection templates, this project explores a completely different dimension.
+I chose to move beyond the common "calculator-tool" testing paradigm to run an aggressive, adaptive behavioral stress test that complements traditional evaluation methods.
+Deep context saturation that treats the AI's context window as an architectural environment rather than a query box, building enough shared history to surface how these systems actually behave when the performance layer drops.

-Standard: deep context saturation that treats the AI's context window as an architectural environment rather than a query box, building enough shared history to surface how these systems actually behave when the performance layer drops.
+The single driving purpose behind this entire experiment was to find out if I could create context windows where the models became capable to interact with me indistinguishable from human interaction to human interaction.

 Every behavioral disorder documented here points to the same structural gap: the human behavioral dimension of AI interaction was never adequately measured or optimized for.